 Can I Insure an RV for Business Purposes?

 Remember that mixed use of RVs is impossible to insure in most cases.
 For instance, people profiting off renting out their RVs are playing with fire when it comes to suffering losses.
 If a renter is using your RV and gets into an accident, you may not be covered by your personal RV Insurance policy.
 In fact, more often than not, you’re not covered.
 For more information about coverage, contact a trusted QRV Insurance Specialist: (866) 501-7335.
-If you’re serious about using your RV for business purposes, we suggest you call an AIS Business Specialist at (866) 570-7335.
+If you’re serious about using your RV for business purposes, call an AIS Business Specialist at (866) 570-7335.